 Cheap Eats for Dinner in the Galapagos

-By sticking to the local seafood, it’s easy to find plentiful dinners around all the populated islands for a range under $10.
-A tried & true area to partake in cheap eats is the food kiosks that are strung all along Charles Binford street in Puerto Ayora.
+By sticking to the local seafood, it’s easy to find plentiful dinners around all the populated islands for well under $10 per meal.
+A well-known area to partake in cheap eats in Puerto Ayora is the food kiosks that are strung all along Charles Binford street.
 Here, you’ll find delicious full fish dinners starting at $10.
 Any of the greeters with menus will eagerly give you some suggestions, vying for your business.
-But instead of taking menu-holder’s suggestions, look for the set dinner deals written on whiteboards, and cost even less!
+But instead of taking menu holders suggestions, look for the set dinner deals written on whiteboards, and cost even less!

 Know About Meriendas for the Cheapest Local Dinners